schemaspy/schemaspy/README.md

 and form of your database's structure.
 Drill down deeper into these statistics directly in the report or export them to excel or CSV for further QA analysis.

+## Keep the data confidential

+Nowadays, a company's data can be their most valuable asset.
+Since SchemaSpy only reads structural information, it works just as well on an empty database replica.
+This means that the report can be shared for third party analysis without fear.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.